 Address: Ibirapuera Park, Pedro Alvares Cabral, Sao Paulo, Brazil.

-Museu Paulista is the first monument that was built to tribute and preserve the memories of the Independence of Brazil.
+Museu Paulista is the first monument built to tribute and preserve the memories of the Independence of Brazil.
 It showcases around 100,000 pieces.
 The exhibition comprises works of art, furniture, clothing and appliances that once belonged to famous historical people such as explorers and emperors.

 Immigration Museum (Museu da Imigracao): (Visit)